 This happens in Warbreaker as well.
 Vivenna is deceived into furthering the plans of the villains.
 Denth tricks her into helping to start a war between Hallandren and Idris.
 After discovering this, she spends the rest of the book trying to make up for her mistakes by helping Vasher prevent the war.

 And it happens in Elantris, too, when Sarene's curiosity leads to King Iadon being deposed.
 Sanderson really likes this trope.

+In the backstory of The Wheel of Time series, Lews Therin comes up with a badass plan to re-imprison the Dark One.
+Unfortunately, something goes terribly wrong, and from then on all male channelers are doomed to go mad, wreak havoc with their immense powers, and then die horribly.
+The world gets Broken.
 This was also his last resort.
 His original plan involved both men and women going to fight and seal the Dark One, but the women refused in favor of another plan.
 One which fell further and further out of reach as the war raged on.
 The women weren't changing their minds, even after several years, so he had no choice but to go with men only.

 In the final volume of Tad William's Memory, Sorrow, and Thorn trilogy it is revealed that the swords the hero had been trying to bring together to defeat the Big Bad were in fact the only things which would release the Big Bad from his prison.
 Whoops.